This BLOG On How To Write Letter Of Explanations To Underwriters Was UPDATED On January 2nd, 2019

 Many lenders will not approve a mortgage loan if borrowers had overdrafts in the prior 12 months.

-- If this is the case, I suggest to submit bank statement print outs for the past twelve months since most bank statement printouts do not reflect year to date overdraft charges
+- If this is the case, I suggest submitting bank statement print outs for the past twelve months since most bank statement printouts do not reflect year to date overdraft charges

 - Borrowers who had a bank overdraft in the past 60 days, need to write a letter of explanation and must be detailed